 A customer-centric B2B model is a Business-to-Business model where one business sells its product and provides service and support to the other companies that use it.
 This B2B business model ensures long-term success by separating itself from the competition and gaining brand loyalty.

-Examples of this would be Dropbox – which charges $10 per month for 100 GB of storage; Microsoft Office, Adobe, etc. Suppose you’re not familiar with these companies.
+Examples would be Dropbox – which charges $10 monthly for 100 GB of storage; Microsoft Office, Adobe, etc. Suppose you’re not familiar with these companies.

 In that case, I’ll explain further: Dropbox gives 2 GBs to any referral you send them (those that sign up using your link) and additional referral bonuses if they continue to use their service.
 This creates brand loyalty because the more people you refer and the longer they use Dropbox, the more you get in return.
 So it’s a win-win situation: if you love Dropbox and want to continue using it, then you’re going to keep referring people to them, but if you don’t like the company for whatever reason (i.e., there are better alternatives), then at least you can earn some money from referring others off of your original investment.